Raghavsai12/MyNetflixProject/README.md

 ### Why Fault Tolerance?
 In production environments, database connections can be flaky.
 Instead of crashing the application (white screen of death), I implemented a Try-Catch-Fallback pattern in server.js.

-Attempt: Connect to MongoDB Atlas.
+1.Attempt: Connect to MongoDB Atlas.

-Detect: Catch ECONNREFUSED or timeout errors.
+2.Detect: Catch ECONNREFUSED or timeout errors.

-Recover: Serve static backupData to the frontend.
+3.Recover: Serve static backupData to the frontend.

 This ensures the user experience is never interrupted, regardless of backend health.

 ## Author
-Raghav Sai Full Stack Developer | Problem Solver
+Raghavendra Saiteja| Full Stack Developer | Problem Solver